Cornelis Lely: Remembrance

 The city of Lelystad, situated in the Eastern Flevoland polder and capital of Flevoland province, was named after him.
 The flags of the province and of the city are both adorned with a white fleur-de-lys to note his contribution.

-In the city of Amsterdam "Cornelis Lelylaan", a major thoroughfare, is named after him and Amsterdam Lelylaan, one of the city's main railway stations, is sited on this road.
+In the city of Amsterdam the "Cornelis Lelylaan", a major thoroughfare, is named after him and the Amsterdam Lelylaan station, one of the city's main railway stations, is situated on this road.

 In 1905, the Surinamese village of Kofi Djompo was renamed Lelydorp in his honour; Lely having led the construction of a new railway from Paramaribo that ran through the area.
 Most of the railway has now gone, but Lelydorp survives and is now the capital of Wanica District.
 It lies on the road from Paramaribo to Johan Adolf Pengel International Airport.

 A statue of Lely stands on the western point of the Afsluitdijk.
 It was sculpted by Mari Andriessen and dedicated on 23 September 1954, the 100th anniversary of Lely's birth.
 A replica of this statue stands in the center of Lelystad, on a 35 m tower of basalt blocks, designed by Hans van Houwelingen (artist).
 In Lelystad's city hall is a statue of Lely made by Piet Esser.